open-telemetry/opentelemetry-collector-contrib/exporter/jaegerthrifthttpexporter/README.md

 This exporter supports sending trace data to [Jaeger](https://www.jaegertracing.io) over Thrift HTTP.

-*WARNING:* The Jaeger exporter is the recommended approach for exporting traces from an OpenTelemetry collector to Jaeger.
-This Jaeger Thrift exporter should only be used to export traces to a Jaeger collector that is unable to expose the [gRPC API](https://www.jaegertracing.io/docs/1.27/apis/#protobuf-via-grpc-stable).
+*WARNING:* The [Jaeger gRPC Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/jaegerexporter) is the recommended one for exporting traces from an OpenTelemetry Collector to Jaeger.
+This Jaeger Thrift Exporter should only be used to export traces to a Jaeger Collector that is unable to expose the [gRPC API](https://www.jaegertracing.io/docs/1.27/apis/#protobuf-via-grpc-stable).

 Supported pipeline types: traces